Conditions

 • Congenital issues

 Diagnosing laryngeal paralysis is typically confirmed through an exam of the larynx in a procedure called a laryngoscopy.
 Radiographs (x-rays) can be taken to rule out other conditions with similar symptoms.
-Blood work may also be helpful in ruling out other causes of this condition.
-Ultrasound and urinalysis may also be performed to rule out other conditions with similar symptoms.
+Blood work may also help to rule out other causes of this condition.
+Ultrasound and urinalysis may also be performed to rule out other analogous conditions.

 Laryngeal paralysis can be an inherited condition but is most commonly an acquired disorder.
 An acquired disorder means that the pet develops the condition after birth.
 An acquired condition is often caused by something (i.e.: trauma, tumor, disease process, etc.).
 Laryngeal paralysis is now thought to be a symptom of a larger neurologic condition called Geriatric Onset Laryngeal Paralysis Polyneuropathy (GOLPP).
 Pets diagnosed with GOLPP often experience laryngeal paralysis along with rear leg weakness, megaesophagus, and other neurologic conditions.